rockman007372/Obsidian-Vault/Git Basic Commands.md

 git checkout [branch name]
 ```

--   To merge branches, go to the Master branch, then merge with desired branch
+-   To merge other branches into `master` branch, checkout to `master`, then merge with desired branch

 ```
+git checkout master
 git merge [desired branch name]
 ```